pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 any dynamic libraries.

-On macOS ARM hardware, Apple also provides Rosetta as a support mechanism; if a user tries to run an binary that doesn't contain an ARM64 slice, but *does* contain an x86-64 slice, the x86-64 slice will be converted at runtime into an ARM64 binary.
+On macOS ARM hardware, Apple also provides Rosetta as a support mechanism; if a user tries to run a binary that doesn't contain an ARM64 slice, but *does* contain an x86-64 slice, the x86-64 slice will be converted at runtime into an ARM64 binary.
 Complications can occur when only *some* of the binary is being converted (e.g., if the binary being executed is fat, but a dynamic library